 If our stockholders do not approve this proposal, we will not adopt the Amended Plan.
-Our board of directors believes that it is in our best interest to have an equity incentive program.
-The Amended Plan provides a meaningful opportunity for employees, non-employee directors, executive officers, consultants and other key personnel and service providers to acquire a proprietary interest in our Company, thereby encouraging those individuals to remain in our service and more closely align their interests with those of the stockholders.
+Our board of directors believes that it is in our best interest to have an equity incentive program with a sufficient available pool of fungible units (which correspond to shares of Common Stock) from which to grant long-term equity incentive awards.
+The Amended Plan, by refreshing the available pool of fungible units, provides a meaningful opportunity for employees, non-employee directors, executive officers, consultants and other key personnel and service providers to acquire a proprietary interest in our Company, thereby encouraging those individuals to remain in our service and more closely align their interests with those of the stockholders.